Currant pug

 The currant pug (Eupithecia assimilata) is a moth of the family Geometridae.
 The species was first described by Henry Doubleday in 1856.
 It is found across the Nearctic and Palearctic regions.
-Its occurrence extends eastwards to the Near East, Urals, the Ussuri region and on to the island of Sakhalin.
+Its occurrence extends eastwards from Ireland, across Europe to the Near East, the Urals, the Ussuri region and on to the island of Sakhalin.
 In the Pyrenees and the Alps it rises to altitudes of 1500 and 1800 metres respectively.

 This species is rather similar to the wormwood pug, with warm brown forewings and a triangle of black spots close to the costa, but can be recognized by its broader wings and a more prominent white spot close to the tornus.